syncfusion-content/maui-docs/MAUI/Range-Slider/labels.md

 ---
 layout: post
-title: Labels and Dividers in .NET MAUI Range Slider control | Syncfusion
+title: Labels in .NET MAUI Range Slider control | Syncfusion
 description: Learn here all about the Labels and Dividers feature of .NET MAUI Range Slider (SfRangeSlider) control and more.
 platform: maui
 control: SfRangeSlider
 documentation: ug
 ---

-# Labels and Dividers in .NET MAUI Range Slider (SfRangeSlider)
+# Labels in .NET MAUI Range Slider (SfRangeSlider)

-This section explains about how to add the labels and dividers in the range slider.
+This section explains about how to add the labels in the range slider.

 ## Show labels

 The `ShowLabels` property is used to render the labels on given interval.
-The default value of `ShowLabels property is `False`.
+The default value of `ShowLabels` property is `False`.

 {% tabs %}